Geffen Playhouse

-The Geffen Playhouse (or the Geffen) is a not-for-profit theater company founded by Gilbert Cates in 1995.
+The Geffen Playhouse is a not-for-profit theater company founded in Los Angeles, California by Gilbert Cates in 1995.

 It produces plays in two theaters in Geffen Playhouse, which is owned by University of California Los Angeles.
 The Playhouse is located in the Westwood neighborhood of Los Angeles, California.
 It was named for donor David Geffen.
 The current executive director is Gil Cates Jr.

+Venues, performances

+The Geffen Playhouse offers five plays per season in the Gil Cates Theatre and three plays per season in the Audrey Skirball Kenis Theatre, as well as producing special events in both venues.

 History

 The Geffen Playhouse was built in 1929 as the Masonic Affiliates Club, or the MAC, for students and alumni at UCLA.
-One of the first 12 structures built in Westwood Village, it was designed by architect Stiles O. Clements.
+One of the first twelve structures built in Westwood Village, it was designed by architect Stiles O. Clements.

-Its courtyard fountain is a piece from Malibu Potteries; the two patterns can be seen on and in Malibu Potteries founder Rhoda May Knight Rindge's daughter's house, the Adamson House, which Clements designed (the same year he designed the Geffen) and for which Rindge provided the tile.
+Its courtyard fountain is a piece from Malibu Potteries.
 The pattern on the lower tier of the Geffen's fountain appears in the Adamson House dining room, while the pattern on the upper tier can be seen on the east exterior face of the dining room, bordering a Moorish arch window.